turingschool/backend-curriculum-site/module2/lessons/sql_and_ar_workshop.md

 title: SQL and ActiveRecord Workshop
 ---

+## Learning Goals
+1. Get more practice using the more advanced SQL techniques like joins, grouping, and aggregating
+1. Use ActiveRecord, SQL, or both to implement queries

 ## Instructions

 Choose one of the following problem sets to work on.
-Group up with students who are working on the same problem set.
+You will group up with students who are working on the same problem set.

 With your group, work on the problem set.
-Try to whiteboard the problem first, then check your solution using `rails dbconsole` or `rails c`.
+Try to pseudocode the problem first, then check your solution using `rails dbconsole` or `rails c`.

+Work together to create the feature test and then the queries.
+You will likely have different data sets, that's okay.
+Based on how you set up the test, you should be able to reasonably expect a desired result.

-## Problem Set 1
+## Problem Set 1 (Spicy)

 As a merchant admin
 When I visit my dashboard, I see an area with statistics: